 Many patients do not notice any symptoms of heart valve disease.
 It is possible to have severe heart valve disease without any symptoms.
-Also, you may have symptoms even though your heart valve disease is not serious.
+Alternatively, some patients may have symptoms even though the condition of their disease is not serious.

 Following are symptoms that some patients with heart valve disease may experience: